Customer intelligence is key to becoming more relevant as a retailer but what is it and how do you get started?

 We’ve already tracked the importance of interdepartmental organization and integrating tech skills with cultural know-how.

 Your data should highlight customer segmentation, customer insight, and profitable products as equal pillars of success.

 Leveraging this data to create intelligence is the leap you need to make towards a more customer-centric business model.

 WARNING: Don’t forget the past 3 steps!
 Make sure you stick to your original customer intelligence strategy and revisit it regularly to make sure you’re on the right track.

 Customer intelligence is a pioneering model and, analytically, the way forward.
 Data-driven approaches are now becoming the next urgent step for retailers.
 If you want to be part of this then the only thing left to say on my end is: data, data, data, data.

 The point is: customers are becoming more and more demanding.
 They have the right to be because we can now curate their shopping experiences.

-To sum it up, this is important because customer intelligence personalizes the consumer’s experience of your store which in turn means:
+To sum it up, this is important because customer intelligence personalizes the individual shopper's experience of your store which in turn means:

 If you think you need help to appropriate these steps, No Fear: Crobox is Here.

 Pairing AI with psychology, we provide unique insights that tailors content for your customers.
 This means that we are your customer intelligence strategy, we have the technology necessary for digital analytics, and we can help you make the most of your data providing actionable results.